Objection Handling 101: Your Guide to Overcoming 40+ Sales Objections

 - Don’t wing it: Making up things on the spot is likely to get you in trouble; buyers can sense this and it will create a level of distrust that—in all likelihood—will end the sales call.
 If you need more information, ask for it, or look it up.

 - Confirm you’ve satisfied the objection: Don’t assume you have just because they accept what you say.
 Ask your potential buyer how they feel about what you’ve said, or if you’ve alleviated their concerns.
 This can help you move in for the close, or if necessary, move on to addressing further concerns they have.

 - Create an objection management document: This document should list the top 25 most common objections your sales team faces, and a short response for each.
 Ask your reps to log objections into your CRM, and find the ones that come up most often.
 Then, collaborate with the sales professionals on your team to develop responses that work for your ideal customer profile.
 This will make it easier to respond on sales calls because you'll know exactly what to say.

 - Practice the objection responses and commit them to memory: You don’t have to recite them word-for-word, but you should at least have them in the back of your mind so you have a strong foundation and can deliver confident, compelling responses every time.

-- PRO TIP: Customize your objection list to market: Each market has its own objections, and if you aren’t prepared for those, you’re going to lose deals to someone that is.
+- Customize your objection list to market: Each market has its own objections, and if you aren’t prepared for those, you'll lose deals to someone that is.
 Sort your objections into groups by market, and add objections you get from only certain areas.

 The best way to become a master of these strategies is to practice them while selling.
 But you want to be prepared for these objections so you aren’t losing sales while mastering your objection handling.
 Here are the objections you’ll see in sales on a regular basis.